zhaime/zoehaime/content/authors/admin/_index.md

 I am a senior research associate working at the University of Bristol, UK.

-I am currently working on the Digital Dialogues study, a research project aiming to co-create knowledge resources about the online world for clinicians working with young people around their mental health.
+I am currently working on the Digital Dialogues study, a research project aiming to co-create knowledge resources about the impact of the online world on mental health for clinicians working with young people.